-These optional steps are optional for a client to implement, since some implementations may have difficulty implementing invalid certificates or the other mechanisms required for performing these test steps.
-However, for clients that do perform these optional steps, servers are required to pass the Interoperability Testing.
+These steps are optional for a client to implement, since some implementations may have difficulty implementing invalid certificates or the other mechanisms required for performing these test steps.
+However, when a client does support these steps, servers are required to pass Interoperability Testing for Negative Register and Negative Authentication.

-5 Certification Issuance
+6 Certification Issuance